top of page

 Use the following solutions for healing piercings:

-• A mild, fragrance-free liquid soap—preferably anti-microbial or germicidal such as Provon or Satin (To be used when showering)
+· A mild, fragrance-free liquid soap—preferably anti-microbial or germicidal such as Provon or Satin (To be used for body piercings, such as the navel or nipples, when showering)

 Directions:

 To care for your piercing, spray with sterile saline solution 2-3 times daily while healing.
+Let the piercing air dry.
 Please read below if we instruct you to soak your piercing, if necessary.

 WHAT IS NORMAL?